Mao Chi-kuo

-Mao Chi-kuo (毛治國; born 4 October 1948) is a Taiwanese engineering professor and politician.
+Mao Chi-kuo (毛治國 (Máo Zhìguó); born 4 October 1948) is a Taiwanese engineering professor and politician.
 A member of the Kuomintang (KMT), he served as the premier of the Republic of China from 2014 to 2016 and was previously the president of the Executive Yuan from 2014 to 2016.

 Early life and education

-Mao was born in China on 4 October 1948 in Fenghua, Zhejiang Province.
+Mao was born on 4 October 1948 in Fenghua, Zhejiang, China.
 His parents were Bin-Shi and Pau-Jen Mao.
+He is a relative of Mao Fumei, the first wife of Chiang Kai-shek.
+When he was an infant, he moved with his family to Taiwan and was raised in Taichung, where he graduated from the Datong Elementary School in 1961.
+He later attended Taichung First Senior High School.

-Mao graduated from National Cheng Kung University with his Bachelor of Science (B.S.) degree in civil engineering in 1971 and received a scholarship to pursue graduate studies in Bangkok at the Asian Institute of Technology, where he earned a Master of Engineering (M.E.) in regional development in 1975.
-He then completed doctoral studies in the United States, earning his Ph.D. in civil engineering and environmental engineering from the Massachusetts Institute of Technology (MIT) in 1982.
+Mao graduated from National Cheng Kung University with his Bachelor of Science (B.S.) degree in civil engineering in 1971.
+In the same year, he obtained a civil engineering license.
+After graduation, he completed officer training at a military engineering school in Neihu and was assigned to Matsu, where he served for fifteen months on Beigan as an engineering officer.
+He then received a scholarship to pursue graduate studies in Bangkok, Thailand, at the Asian Institute of Technology, where he earned a Master of Engineering (M.E.) in regional development in 1975.

-As a doctoral student at MIT, Mao was a member of the Tech Model Railroad Club and studied as a fellow of the Association of American Railroads and Renfe.
-His dissertation, completed under civil engineering professor Marvin L. Mainheim, was titled, "Integrating Technological and Organizational Perspectives: An Approach to Improve Rail Motive Power Management".
+Mao completed doctoral studies in the United States, earning his Ph.D. in civil engineering and environmental engineering from the Massachusetts Institute of Technology (MIT) in 1982.
+As a doctoral student at MIT, he was a member of the Tech Model Railroad Club and studied as a fellow of the Association of American Railroads and Renfe.
+His doctoral dissertation, completed under civil engineering professor Marvin Manheim, was titled, "Integrating Technological and Organizational Perspectives: An Approach to Improve Rail Motive Power Management".

 Academic career

-In 1982-1987, Mao was the Associate Professor, Professor and Director at the National Chiao Tung University (NCTU) in Hsinchu City.
-In 2003-2006, he became the Chair Professor of the College of Management of NCTU, and become the college's Dean and Professor in 2006-2008.
+After receiving his doctorate, Mao returned to Taiwan and joined the faculty of National Chiao Tung University (NCTU).
+He was also offered a position at National Taiwan University, but chose NCTU instead.
+He taught as an associate professor, then full professor, between 1982 to 1987, during which he became the chair of its management science department.

+Mao returned to NCTU in 2003 as a chair professor in its College of Management.
+He held the chair professorship from 2003 to 2006, after which he became its dean from 2006 until 2008.
+By 2012, he was the author of more than 100 journal articles, reports, conference papers and essays.
+He specialized in intelligent transportation systems, telecommunications, and complex systems.

+After leaving the premiership, Mao returned to teaching in NCTU's College of Management.
+After the creation of National Yang Ming Chiao Tung University (NYCU), he became a professor emeritus in its Institute of Business and Management.
+He also was a chair professor at Chung Hua University from August 2018 to January 2026, and a law and business chair professor at Soochow University.

 Political career

-Mao's first service at the Ministry of Transportation and Communications was as the Administrative Deputy Minister under President Lee Teng-hui from 1993 until 2000.

-He served as the Minister of Transportation and Communications in the Republic of China under the administration of President Ma Ying-jeou from 2008 until 2013.